NemoRock/Yii2-webshop-comlete/README.md

 Here is a simple online store with a shopping cart, sending orders by e-mail and an administrative part that allows you to perform CRUD operations with orders, product categories and the goods themselves.
+Information is stored in the database, pictures of products are stored on the server.

 How it turned out, see [here](https://xn----jtbhcjiocs5f.xn--p1ai/) or in the screenshots below.
 <br>